petrus-mikkola/petrus-mikkola.github.io/_pages/about.md

 <h2>Theses</h2>
 In my mathematics <a href="https://helda.helsinki.fi/handle/10138/330731">M.Sc. thesis</a>, I studied discrete complex power functions on isoradial graphs (a natural setting for discrete complex analysis) under the supervision of Prof. <a href="https://wiki.helsinki.fi/display/mathphys/Izyurov">Konstantin Izyurov</a>.
 In my economics [M.Soc.Sci thesis](files/thesis_econ.pdf), I studied what is the optimal replacement rate for technology-intensive capital.
-My [B.Soc.Sci thesis](files/bachelor_thesis_econ.pdf) deals with the mathematical formalism of decision-making in economics (and surprisingly it is very relevant to my machine learning research on modelling humans, see [Publications](/publications.md)).
+My [B.Soc.Sci thesis](files/bachelor_thesis_econ.pdf) deals with the mathematical formalism of decision-making in economics (and surprisingly it is very relevant to my machine learning research on modelling humans, see <a href="https://p-mikkola.github.io/publications/">Publications</a>).

 <h2>Community involvement</h2>